pawelmuller/pq-toolkit/src/pq-toolkit-ui/README.md

   - `lib` - all components, schemas used in app
   - `styles` - base style definitions in .css files (mainly typography)

+## Examples

+There is example configuration for experiment in `public/examples` folder with 2 configurations and samples required to start it.
+It can be used after uploading via admin panel.

 ## Testing

 This project uses Jest for testing, to run test suite use `npm run test` command